South Luzon Expressway: Toll Road 4

 Future interchange of SLEX Toll Roads 3 and 4 (under construction) in Calamba, as of June 2024.

 The South Luzon Expressway Toll Road 4, also referred to as Toll Road 4 (TR4), is a 66.74 km extension of South Luzon Expressway from Calamba (near its boundary with Santo Tomas, Batangas) to Lucena.
 Construction is divided into five segments, with one additional extension to Mayao in Lucena on the revised project outline.
 The extension project is implemented by the Toll Regulatory Board and will be operated by the SMC SLEX, Inc. (formerly South Luzon Tollway Corporation).
 The extension would decongest the existing national road between Santo Tomas and Lucena, and provide a modern alternate route for travellers from Quezon to the Bicol Region.
-Right-of-way acquisition is ongoing as of 2019, and the groundbreaking ceremony was held on March 26, 2019, alongside the beginning of construction.
+Right of way acquisition is ongoing as of 2019, and the groundbreaking ceremony was held on March 26, 2019, alongside the beginning of construction.
 Right of way has been secured for the initial three segments from Calamba to Tiaong, with ongoing efforts to acquire land for the remaining stretch up to Lucena.
 The expressway's starting point has been relocated near the Ayala Greenfield Golf Course after several alignment adjustments prompted by right-of-way challenges.
 This section is designed initially with two lanes per direction, with potential for future expansion to 3–4 lanes.

-The expressway is expected to partially open in 2026 or 2027.
+The expressway is expected to partially open this December 2026.